VenissaCarolQuadros/CanHap501/project/Iteration2.md

 One major learning for me personally was the importance of multiple modalities complimenting or reinforcing each other and also thinking of functionality and experience together.
 Despite having read about this ad nauseam, heading into the haptics implementation for this iteration I thought of it as a 'functionality' with its sole purpose being to avoid false triggering.
 I hadn't thought about tying the haptic effects with the interaction experience as much as I should have.
 This iteration, however, helped me understand how functionality and experience can be tied together.
 Safe to say, I like the final result a lot more than the one from before.

-While there was quite a bit of development in this iteration there are still a couple of things such as introducing features like delay, improving the visual design etc. that could help further improve the design.
+While there was quite a bit of development in this iteration there are still a couple of things such as introducing features like delay, improving the visual design etc. that could help further improve the application.
 For the last iteration, we are planning on possibly including more customization, working to improve the haptics and allowing the user to modify the settings within the application.